-It is the officer's decision to initiate a stop but it is the suspect or the violator who makes the decision to precipitate a foot pursuit by fleeing or evading.
+It is the officer's decision to initiate a stop but it is the suspect or the violator who makes the decision to initiate a foot pursuit by fleeing or evading.
 An officer's decision to pursue on foot shall be made with an awareness of the risks that the pursuing officer as well as other officers will be exposed to.
 No officer or supervisor shall be criticized or disciplined for a decision not to engage in a foot pursuit if, in the officer's opinion, the risk outweighs the need for the pursuit.

-- 1. Where necessary, an officer may pursue persons who he or she reasonably believes have committed an act that would warrant a stop, investigative detention, or arrest. - 2.
-In deciding whether or not to initiate a pursuit, an officer shall consider the following alternatives if available:
+- 1. Where necessary, an officer may pursue persons who he or she reasonably believes have committed an act that would warrant a stop, investigative detention, or arrest (i.e. reasonable suspicion or probable cause that a crime has occurred). - 2.
+In deciding whether or not to initiate a pursuit, an officer shall consider the following alternatives if available: - a.
+Containment of the area;

-- Containment of the area; - Canine search; - Saturation of the area with police personnel; - Apprehension at a later time when offender/suspect is known - 3.
-In deciding whether to initiate or continue a foot pursuit, officers shall also consider risk factors whenever officers are: - Acting alone; - In an unfamiliar area; - Pursuing suspects who are known to be or suspected of being armed; - Pursuing more than one person; - Unable to obtain backup in a timely manner; - Not in adequate physical condition to pursue; - Unable to establish and maintain contact with Central Dispatch;
+- b.
+Canine search; - c.
+Saturation of the area with police personnel; - d.
+Apprehension at a later time when the offender/suspect is known. - 3.
+In deciding whether to initiate or continue a foot pursuit, officers shall also consider risk factors whenever officers are: - a.
+Acting alone; - b.
+In an unfamiliar area; - c.
+Pursuing suspects who are known to be or suspected of being armed; - d.
+Pursuing more than one person; - e.
+Unable to obtain backup in a timely manner; - f.
+Not in adequate physical condition to pursue; - g.
+Unable to establish and maintain contact with Central Dispatch;